 Backup Vehicle Exemption.
 Fleet owners may purchase a new or used ICE vehicle and exclude it from the ZEV purchase requirement specified in section 2013.1(a) if the vehicle is designated as a backup vehicle as specified in section 2013.2(a).

 Daily Usage Exemption.
-Except as provided in section 2013.1(g), fleet owners may request an exemption from the ZEV purchase requirements of section 2013.1(a) to purchase a new ICE vehicle.
-Fleet owners must request and obtain this exemption pursuant to the criteria specified in section 2013.2(b) no earlier than when the model year of the ICE vehicle being replaced reaches 13 years old.
-All vehicle purchases other than the vehicles included in the exemption application must be ZEVs during the calendar year until the applicable requirements of 2013.1(a) are met.
+Fleet owners may request an exemption from the ZEV purchase requirements of section 2013.1(a) to purchase a new ICE vehicle of the same weight class and vehicle configuration as a vehicle for which the fleet has data to submit per section 2013.2(b).
+Fleet owners shall request and obtain this exemption pursuant to the criteria specified in section 2013.2(b).
+Fleet owners may only request an exemption for vehicle purchases in the current or next calendar year.

 ZEV Infrastructure Delay Extension.
-Fleet owners may request a temporary extension to count an ICE vehicle being replaced as a ZEV purchase when determining compliance with the ZEV purchase requirements of section 2013.1(a).
-The fleet owner must request and obtain the extension pursuant to the criteria specified in section 2013.2(c).
+Fleet owners may request a temporary extension to count an ICE vehicle as a ZEV purchase when determining compliance with the ZEV purchase requirements of section 2013.1(a).
+Fleet owners may delay the purchase of ZEVs during the extension period but shall be required to be in full compliance with the ZEV Purchase Schedule at the end of the extension period.
+ZEVs purchased under this extension during the delay count toward compliance for the calendar year of the original compliance requirement.
+The fleet owner shall request and obtain the extension pursuant to the criteria specified in section 2013.2(c).

 ZEV Purchase Exemption.
-Except as provided in section 2013.1(g), fleet owners must use the exemption in section 2013.2(d)(1) or request the exemption in section 2013.2(d)(2) no earlier than when the model year of the ICE vehicle being replaced reaches 13 years old.
-All vehicle purchases other than the vehicles included in the exemption application or purchased pursuant to this exemption must be ZEVs during the calendar year until the applicable requirements of 2013.1(a) are met.
+Fleet owners may use the exemption in section 2013.2(d)(1) or request the exemption in section 2013.2(d)(2) to purchase a new ICE vehicle exempt from the ZEV purchase requirements of section 2013.1(a).
+Fleet owners shall use or request and obtain this exemption pursuant to the criteria specified in section 2013.2(d).
+Fleet owners may only request an exemption for vehicle purchases in the current or next calendar year.

-ZEV Purchase Exemption List.
-Fleet owners shall receive an exemption from the ZEV purchase requirements specified in section 2013.1(a) to purchase a new ICE vehicle pursuant to the criteria specified in section 2013.2(d)(1).

-ZEV Purchase Exemption Application.
-Fleet owners may request and obtain an exemption from the ZEV purchase requirements specified in section 2013.1(a) to purchase a new ICE vehicle pursuant to the criteria specified in section 2013.2(d)(2).

-Mutual Aid Assistance.
-Fleet owners may request an exemption from the ZEV purchase requirements specified in section 2013.1(a) to purchase new ICE vehicles.
-Fleet owners must request and obtain this exemption pursuant to the criteria specified in section 2013.2(e).
+Fleet Resiliency Exemption.
+Fleet owners may request an exemption from the ZEV purchase requirements specified in section 2013.1(a) to purchase a new ICE vehicle.
+Fleet owners shall request and obtain this exemption pursuant to the criteria specified in section 2013.2(e).
 ICE vehicles purchased pursuant to a granted exemption may operate as part of the regular California fleet and are not restricted solely to mutual aid functions.
+Fleet owners may only request an exemption for vehicle purchases in the current or next calendar year.

 Intermittent Snow Removal Vehicles.
 Fleet owners shall receive an exemption from the ZEV purchase requirements specified in section 2013.1(a) until January 1, 2030, for intermittent snow removal vehicles.
-Fleet owners may request the Executive Officer designate vehicles purchased prior to January 1, 2030, as intermittent snow removal vehicles pursuant to the criteria in section 2013.3(k).
+Fleet owners may request the Executive Officer designate vehicles purchased prior to January 1, 2030, as intermittent snow removal vehicles pursuant to the criteria in section 2013.3(j).